 It's all in a typical drive.

-Imagine a typical morning, and you’re on your way to school.
-You’re driving down the road, listening to a new band your friend recommended, and your cell phone beeps.
+You’re driving down the road, listening to a new band your friend recommended, and your cellphone beeps.

-You glance down at the passenger seat and see that you just received a text from your friend about some homework you have to turn in that day.
+You just received a text from your friend about some homework you have to turn in that day.
 You grab your phone, type out a quick reply, and hit send.

 Before you put your phone back down, you write a quick text to a coworker asking if she can cover your shift this weekend.